yXiangXiong/CMTGF/README.md

 ```

 ## [Datasets]
-create  directory below and add your own datasets.
+create a directory below and add your own datasets.

+all 3D images have same size of 256x256x512.

 ```
 Random_AorticData：
 |─trainA